Special Police Forces (Ukraine)

 The Special Police Forces (Спеціальні поліцейські сили) is a Ukrainian volunteer corps of law enforcement units, part of the Ministry of Internal Affairs of Ukraine.
 They were formed during the 2014 pro-Russian unrest in Ukraine to strengthen the state’s capacity to maintain public order and security, and were later deployed to Eastern Ukraine as a paramilitary force to fight against Pro-Russian separatists.

 The units were primarily composed of volunteers, including former police officers, reservists, and civilians.
-Similar to the Territorial defence battalions, which were instead under the auspices of the Ministry of Defence.
-Many of the units had links with far-right and nationalist groups.
+Similar to the Territorial Defence Battalions, which were under the Ministry of Defence, the Special Police Forces were volunteer formations but fell under the Ministry of Internal Affairs.
+In addition, many of the units also had links with far-right and nationalist groups.
+In the first months of the War in Donbas, these volunteer forces took brunt of the fighting.

-In 2023, as part of the Offensive Guard initiative, most of the former Special Police Forces battalion were reformed into the Liut Brigade.
+In 2023, as part of the Offensive Guard initiative, most of the former Special Police Forces battalions were reformed into the Liut Brigade.